-4.1 Stage 1: Any individual who has reasonable concerns in relation to those matters listed at 2.1 above should initially take them to the Headteacher or Central Office Head of Department.
-If they do not feel that this is the appropriate person, or their concern is in relation to the

-Headteacher or Central Office Head of Department, they should approach another senior manager or go direct to any of the following:

-- a) Chief Executive; - b) Another member of the Executive Team (i.e. the Director of Secondary Education, the Director of Primary Education, the Chief Transformation Officer, the Chief Financial Officer or the Director of Strategy and Performance); - c) The appropriate Regional Director or the Director of Independent Schools; - d) Director of HR, Company Secretary or Head of Internal Audit; - e) The Chair of the Local Governing Body (or another governor if the Chair is unavailable); - f) The Chair of the Group Board if no other person would be appropriate. - 4.2 The individual listed in point 3.1 to whom the concern has been raised will seek advice and support from a suitably qualified professional at Central Office to determine the most appropriate individual to investigate the matter.
+- 3.1 Stage 1: Any individual who has reasonable concerns in relation to those matters listed at 2.1 above should initially take them to the Headteacher or Central Office Head of Department.
+If they do not feel that this is the appropriate person, or their concern is in relation to the Headteacher or Central Office Head of Department, they should approach another senior manager or go direct to any of the following: - a) Chief Executive; - b) Another member of the Executive Team (i.e. the Director of Secondary Education, the Director of Primary Education, the Chief Transformation Officer, the Chief Financial Officer or the Director of Strategy and Performance); - c) The appropriate Regional Director or the Director of Independent Schools; - d) Director of HR, Company Secretary or Head of Internal Audit; - e) The Chair of the Local Governing Body (or another governor if the Chair is unavailable); - f) The Chair of the Group Board if no other person would be appropriate. - 3.2 The individual listed in point 3.1 to whom the concern has been raised will seek advice and support from a suitably qualified professional at Central Office to determine the most appropriate individual to investigate the matter.
 The investigating manager will then establish and record the basis of the concerns and establish what further actions are required.
 The individual raising the concern will be advised in writing of the outcome of the investigation as soon as possible, normally within 10 working days of the date of their disclosure.
 Where a longer period is needed for investigation, the member of staff will be informed in writing the reason for the delay and an estimated timescale.
 Any information provided about the investigation must be treated as confidential.
-In some cases, the need for confidentiality may prevent United Learning from providing specific details of the investigation and/or outcomes. - 4.3 Stage 2: If an individual is not satisfied with the response received and any subsequent action taken, they should put their concerns in writing, within one month of receiving the written investigation outcome, to the Chair of the UCST or ULT Board2 who will arrange any further investigation as appropriate.
-The Chair of the UCST or ULT Board will send a written response to the individual concerned within 10 working days. - 4.4 The Chief Executive will be informed of all reported disclosures and the actions being taken, unless it is inappropriate to do so. - 4.5 In the case of disclosures on alleged fraud and corruption, the Chief Financial Officer will be informed immediately and subsequently coordinate the investigation of the alleged malpractice.
-Please refer to the United Learning Fraud Policy and procedures for more details. - 4.6 United Learning will provide appropriate training to those individuals likely to receive a whistleblowing disclosure on how to manage such a matter.
-Guidance on Whistleblowing will be made available to all staff. - 4.7 Individuals are encouraged to seek advice from their trade union/professional association before making a disclosure.
-An individual may choose to make a disclosure to United Learning via their trade union representative to preserve their anonymity.
-Both the employee making the disclosure and the trade union representative will be protected from any reprisals or victimisation as a result of raising the concern.
+In some cases, the need for confidentiality may prevent United Learning from providing specific details of the investigation and/or outcomes. - 3.3 Stage 2: If an individual is not satisfied with the response received and any subsequent action taken, they should put their concerns in writing, within one month of receiving the written investigation outcome, to the Chair of the UCST or ULT Board. who will arrange any further investigation as appropriate.
+The Chair of the UCST or ULT Board will send a written response to the individual concerned within 10 working days. - 3.4 The Chief Executive will be informed of all reported disclosures and the actions being taken, unless it is inappropriate to do so. - 3.5 In the case of disclosures on alleged fraud and corruption, the Chief Financial Officer will be informed immediately and subsequently coordinate the investigation of the alleged malpractice.
+Please refer to the United Learning Fraud Policy and procedures for more details. - 3.6 United Learning will provide appropriate training to those individuals likely to receive a whistleblowing disclosure on how to manage such a matter.
+Guidance on Whistleblowing will be made available to all staff.